JacobTutt/antikythera_bayesian_analysis/README.md

 ```

 ### 5. Run the Notebooks
-Open the notebooks and select the created kernel (Python (Antikythera)) to run the code.
+Open the notebooks and select the created kernel `Python (Antikythera)` to run the code.

-## Report
+## For Assessment

-A report for this project can be found under the Report directory of the repository
+- The associated project report can be found under [Project Report](report/Report.pdf).

+## License
+This project is licensed under the [MIT License](https://opensource.org/license/mit/) - see the [LICENSE](LICENSE.txt) file for details.

+## Support
+If you have any questions, run into issues, or just want to discuss the project, feel free to:
+- Open an issue on the [GitHub Issues](https://github.com/JacobTutt/antikythera_bayesian_analysis/issues) page.
+- Reach out to me directly via [email](mailto:jacobtutt@icloud.com).